PicksPeng/SimuQ/README.md

 We recommend Python 3.9 or greater since many optional dependencies have a minimum Python version requirement.

 We encourage using `pip` for SimuQ installation.
-To install the core components of SimuQ, run the following command in shell:
+To install the core components of SimuQ, run the following command in the shell:

 ```bash
 pip install simuq